actionprojecteu/airflow-actionproject/README.md

 --conn-password "<API key>" \
 --conn-extra '{"page_size": 100, "tps": 2}' \
 --conn-description "Connection to Zenodo" \
-zenodo-<your community>
+zenodo
 ```

 * The `password` field contains the Zenodo API Key.
-* The `extra` field contains the HTTP page size for search requests.
+* The `extra` field contains the HTTP page size and the transactions per second rate limit for search requests.

 # Testing from the command line